Peak Hurricane Season: 9 Tactical Steps to Preparedness

 Hurricanes can be the most vehement destructors, leaving towns that get in their way in ruins.

 According to NOAA, the official hurricane season for the Atlantic Basin (the Atlantic Ocean, the Caribbean Sea, and the Gulf of Mexico) is from 1 June to 30 November.
-As seen in the graph above, the peak of the season is from mid-August to late October.
+The peak of the season is from mid-August to late October.
 However, deadly hurricanes can occur anytime in hurricane season.

 We all know that practice makes perfect, especially when it comes to disaster preparedness and recovery.
 Because all business interruptions are unique, each crisis situation can offer lessons to help your organization build resilience and maintain critical functions.